nanoframework/Home/README.md

 Some of the best ways to contribute are to try things out, file bugs, and join in design conversations.

-If you have a question, need clarification on something, need help on a particular situation or want to start a discussion, do not open an issue here.
-It is best to ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/nanoframework) using the `nanoframework` tag or to start a conversation on one of our [Discord channels](https://discordapp.com/invite/gCyBu8T).
+If you have a question, need clarification on something, need help on a particular situation or want to start a discussion, **do not** open an issue here.
+We ask you to open an issue only when you have a real and confirmed one.
+It is best to ask the question on one of our [Discord channels](https://discordapp.com/invite/gCyBu8T).
 Make sure to select the channel that's most appropriate to the context so subject matter experts are most likely to answer promptly.
+Or you can go over to [Stack Overflow](https://stackoverflow.com/questions/tagged/nanoframework) and ask the question there, make sure to use the `nanoframework` tag.

-If you've find a bug or can't use Discord, please open an issue at [Issues](https://github.com/nanoframework/Home/issues).
+If you can't use Discord, you should start a conversation at [Discussion](https://github.com/nanoframework/Home/discussions).
-We ask you to open an issue only when you have a real and confirmed one.
-Don't open an issue for support requests or to start a discussion.
-For that you'll get a better (and quicker!) support/feedback in one of the [Discord](https://discord.gg/gCyBu8T) channels.

-You can also ask questions on Stack Overflow and tag them with [#nanoframework](https://stackoverflow.com/tags/nanoframework).

 Looking for something to work on?
 Check the list of [up-for-grabs issues](https://github.com/nanoframework/Home/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs) on the Home repo, that's a great place to start.